wp-plugins/bepro-listings/readme.txt

 Most importantly, BePro Listings is built for various levels of users.
 Novice users will appreciate our $1 themes, **ajax features** and *"all in one"* shortcodes.
 Intermediate users will like the plethora of, configuration options, widgets and extra shortcodes.
 Also we didn't forget developers and advanced users with our long list of wordpress hooks and filters.

 = SHORTCODES =
-These all have options and you can check them out via the documentation link above.
+There is a shortcode builder available while editing any page.
+This tool makes it extreamly easy to use the various features provided by BePro Listings.
+Below you will find a general list of available shortcodes.
+For more details like shortcode options, visit our documentation link above.

 	* All In One (NEW) - Use one shortcode to implement several features at once.
-Various configurations available [bl_all_in_one].
+Templates available [bl_all_in_one]
-	* Google Map - Setup a map anywhere showing the last listings on your site e.g. [generate_map]
+	* Google Map - Setup a map anywhere showing the last X listings on your site e.g. [generate_map]
 	* Basic Search - Allow users to search listings e.g. [search_form]
 	* Filter Search Table - Allow users to do a more in depth search including, cost, date, etc e.g. [filter_form]
 	* Filter Search CSS - Allow users to do more in depth search including, cost, date, etc e.g. [bl_search_filter]
-	* Listings - Show listings with optional paging e.g. [display_listings]
+	* Listings - Show listings and search results with optional paging e.g. [display_listings]
-	* Front end Upload Form - Give your users the ability to submit from any page or post.
-You can set a default user id for the listing or force registration. e.g. [create_listing_form]
+	* Front end Upload Form - Give your users the ability to submit from any page or post e.g. [create_listing_form]
 	* Category Links - Allow users to navigate your directory/listings using category links e.g. [display_listing_categories]
-	* Profile - Use our standalone profile shortcode, no need for buddypress or any other plugin [bl_my_listings]
+	* Profile - Use our standalone profile shortcode [bl_my_listings]

 = TROUBLE SHOOTING =